 After a laboratory has reported a Sample as negative, or the Sample has not otherwise resulted in an anti-doping rule violation charge, it may be stored and subjected to further analyses for the purpose of Article 6.2 at any time exclusively at the direction of either the Anti-Doping Organization that initiated and directed Sample collection or WADA.
-Any other Anti-Doping Organization with authority to test the Athlete that wishes to conduct further analysis on a stored Sample may do so with the permission of the Anti-Doping Organization that initiated and directed Sample collection or WADA, and shall be responsible for any follow-up Results Management.
+Any other Anti-Doping Organization with authority to test the Athlete that wishes to conduct further analysis on a stored Sample collection or WADA, and shall be responsible for any follow-up Results Management.
 Any Sample storage or further analysis initiated by WADA or another Anti-Doping Organization shall be at WADA's or that organization's expense.
 Further analysis of Samples shall conform with the requirements of the International Standard for Laboratories.